didva/io.pr1/README.md

-IO Practice Task 1
+IO.
+Practice Task 1
 ===============

 1\.
-Has Number With Index
+NumberSearchEngine
 ---------------

-Determine whether given file has number with given index.
+Implement `NumberSearchEngine` interface and its function `hasNumberWithIndex` to determine whether given file has number with given index.

 Expect that given file(if present in filesystem) will have only one unsigned integer per line.